Chris Brown Responds To Drake’s Concert Diss Amid Fight Rumors With Soulja Boy?

 “I think you a little tense tonight ’cause you acting like this s*** is like some…Omarion, like Chris Brown sultry s***…it’s not that kind of show!
 I’m a turnt up n****,” Drake revealed to concertgoers as seen in a video uploaded by a fan to Twitter.

-The feud rumors only continued to escalate after Chris Brown took to his personal Instagram account to share a NSFW video that references his highly anticipated boxing match with rapper Soulja Boy, with Brown noting that he’s going to “pull up” on those who “slick talk” him on social media, Holly Gozzip reports.
+The feud rumors only continued to escalate after Chris Brown took to his personal Instagram account to share an NSFW video that references his highly anticipated boxing match with rapper Soulja Boy, with Brown noting that he’s going to “pull up” on those who “slick talk” him on social media, Holly Gozzip reports.

 Chris Brown says he's setting up the fight with Soulja Boy